Skip to content

 point_collocation.core.engine.matchup

-matchup(plan: 'Plan', *, geometry: str, variables: list[str] | None = None, open_method: str | None = None, spatial_method: str | None = None, open_dataset_kwargs: dict | None = None, silent: bool = False, batch_size: int = 10, save_dir: str | PathLike | None = None, granule_range: tuple[int, int] | None = None) -> pd.DataFrame
+matchup(plan: 'Plan', *, open_method: str | dict | None = None, variables: list[str] | None = None, spatial_method: str | None = None, open_dataset_kwargs: dict | None = None, coord_spec: dict | None = None, silent: bool = True, batch_size: int | None = None, save_dir: str | PathLike | None = None, granule_range: tuple[int, int] | None = None) -> pd.DataFrame

 Extract variables from cloud-hosted granules at the given points.